CodelightStudios/Android-Smart-Login/README.md

 #Android Smart Login
-A smart way to add login page to your app
+A smart way to add login page to your app.
+Thanks for your interest, this project is currently under developement.
+Keep an eye for the updates.

 #License